MartinT86/MartinT86.github.io/_posts/2016-04-26-planet-proto.md

 ## Proto

 Lesson two goes on to explain about the &#95;_proto__ object.
-While not standard javascript, its good place to start learning about the object model.
+While usually supported, its behaviour has only been standardised in ECMAScript 6 as a legacy feature and changing an objects prototype is a very slow operation.
+So while its not advised to use, its good place to start learning about the object model.

 One object can be set as the prototype of another.
 This allows for the properties of the prototype to be available on the parent object.